Tracks (see Tracks) are imported in a special way, because extra information is needed in order to interpret the files correctly.

 - UCSC variant database table dump

-annotations from the UCSC can be imported using this option.
-Mainly files
+from the UCSC can be imported using this option.
+Mainly files ending with

 .txt.gzon this list can be used: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/.
 Please note that importer is for variant data and is not a general importer for all annotation types.
 This is mainly intended to allow you to import the popular Common SNPs variant set from UCSC.
 The file can be downloaded from the UCSC web site here: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/snp138Common.txt.gz.
 Other sets of variant annotation can also be downloaded in this format using the UCSC Table Browser.